ghurault/lvc_stan/README.md

 ## Results

 Posterior predictive checks are conducted and the likelihood is stored to perform model selection with the loo package.

-Coefficients estimates for the additive and multiplicative models (and those estimated in Gause's paper) are given below (error bars represents the 95% credible interval).
+The additive and multiplicative models explain the data well but there is no strong evidence for choosing one model instead of the other (additive model is slightly favoured), although the experimental setup would suggest an additive noise.

-There is no strong evidence for choosing one model instead of the other (additive model is slightly favoured), although the experimental setup would suggest an additive noise.
+Coefficients estimates for the two models (and those estimated in Gause's paper) are given below (error bars represents the 95% credible interval).
 The original estimates are similar to those of the additive error model but slightly differ to the multiplicate error model.

 ![coefficient estimates](results.jpg)